dvidd/api-photo-ai/README.md

 # Capi-photo-ai
 Api for object recognition via POST or GET request of an image url, can be set with different models.
-It's call CAPi because there is no cap thet is the best
+It's call CAPi because there is no cap  is the best

 ## How to used to api
 ````shell